 A comprehensive gut-healing plan will consider eliminating pathogens and food sensitivities.
 Continuing to eat a healthy, balanced diet rich in foods that will encourage the growth of healthy bacteria is essential.
 Taking probiotic supplements and consuming fermented food will help ensure and restore proper colonization of gut microflora.
 In addition, replenishing the digestive system with sufficient amounts of hydrochloric acid and enzymes is many times needed.

 Antibiotics destroy beneficial bacteria in the human body.
 They change bacteria, viruses and fungi from benign to pathogenic, giving them an ability to invade tissues and cause disease.

-There are times when antibiotics are necessary, but avoiding the overuse of antibiotics is important since these eliminate not only harmful bacteria but also the healthy kind.
+Sometimes antibiotics are necessary, but avoiding the overuse of antibiotics is important since these eliminate not only harmful bacteria but also the healthy kind.
 If you must take antibiotics for an infection, taking additional probiotic supplements and eating traditionally fermented food can help prevent yeast infections and overgrowth of bad bacteria in the digestive system.